-1- Historic Sites
+1. Palestine’s Historic Sites

-My girls really enjoyed the Texas State Railroad Society’s presentation at the Railroad Heritage Center.
+My girls enjoyed the Texas State Railroad Society’s presentation at the Railroad Heritage Center.
 They couldn’t stop talking about the artifacts and memorabilia they saw, including a model train display.

-My family and I were most excited to see the Fairy Gardens and to walk and hike together in this green, beautiful setting.
+My family and I were most excited to see the Fairy Gardens and walk and hike together in this green, beautiful setting.
 You will love the white blossoms of the Dogwood trees.
-In fact, “Seeing the Dogwood blooms in Palestine” made #56 on Texas Monthly’s “The Bucket List: 63 Things All Texans Should Do Before They Die.”
+In fact, “Seeing the Dogwood Blooms in Palestine” made #56 on Texas Monthly’s “The Bucket List: 63 Things All Texans Should Do Before They Die.”